tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 title: Relative Thinking
 ---

-**Nutshell: Relative-thinking effects are not hard-wired.
-They go in different directions in different contexts, because they are based on inferences.**

-A lot of people have noticed that, when we make decisions, our sensitivity to an attribute depends on the *relative* value of that attribute -- e.g. the value we put on 100 square feet differs depending on whether the 100 is being compared to 50 square feet, or to 200 square feet.

-The idea seems simple but there have been surprisingly many alternative attempts at formalizing it.
-The simplest ones are:
+## NUTSHELL

+There are a lot of intuitive cases where the value of an outcome seems different depending on what you're comparing it to.
+That basic idea seems simple but a lot of people have tried nailing down a common underlying principle, mostly people have said that sensitivity to an attribute (speed, height, price, square feet) depends on the distribution of values that you're comparing, for example:

 - **Range**: sensitivity is decreasing in the range of values observed (i.e. the difference between max and min) -- Volkmann (1951), Mellers & Cooke (1994), Bushong Schwarzstein & Rabin (2016)
 - **Negative Range**: sensitivity is *increasing* in the range of values observed -- Koszegi & Szeidl (2003)
 - **Proportional Range**: sensitivity is increasing in the *proportional* range of values -- Bordalo Gennaioli & Shleifer (2013)
-- **Loss Aversion** -- sensitivity is higher *below* some salient reference point -- Tversky & Kahneman (1991).
-- **Diminishing Sensitivity** -- sensitivity is higher *near* some salient reference point -- Tversky & Kahneman (1991).
+- **Frequency**: sensitivity at any point is proportional to the density of values in that neighborhood (Parducci (1965), Stewart Chater & Brown (2010?))
-- and my own proposal -- **Magnitude** -- that sensitivity is decreasing in the *magnitude* of the values (e.g. the average) -- Cunningham (2015).
+- and my own old proposal -- **Magnitude** -- that sensitivity is decreasing in the *magnitude* of the values (e.g. the average) -- Cunningham (2015).

-Despite big formal differences these papers all try to explain much the *same* set of thought experiments and laboratory findings -- they talk about Weber's law, contrast illusions, compromise & asymmetric dominance effects, common-difference effects, scope insensitivity, and joint-separate reversals, and each paper claims to unify most or all of these effects.
+- (plus there are theories with a reference point, e.g. **Loss Aversion** says you're more sensitive *below* a reference point, and **Diminishing Sensitivity** says you're more sensitive in the *neighborhood* of a reference point (both are in Tversky & Kahneman 1991).

+All of these models can be thought about as indifference curves that change slope as you change the elements on the choice set, e.g. adding option C could change the relative value of A and B:
+$$
+\xymatrix{\, &  &  &  &  & . & \,\, &  & \,\\
+\, & A &  &  &  &  & A\\
+\, &  &  & B & \ar@{-}[uullll] &  &  &  & B & \ar@{-}[uul]\\
+\, &  &  &  &  &  &  &  &  &  C \\
+\ar[uuuu]\ar[rrrr] &  &  &  & \ar@{-}[uullll] & \ar[uuuu]\ar[rrrr] &  &  & \ar@{-}[uuuull] & \,
+}
+$$

 ---

-A weakness in all of these papers is that they don't explain *why* we would have this particular bias -- why our judgments would be distorted in such a predictable fashion.

-**I'm going to try to make the following points:**
+I'm going to try to make the following points:

+1. **There is no stable relationship between the perceived-value of a given quantity and the distribution of quantities which it's compared to.** In fact, if you give me an example where changing the distribution of comparisons makes perceived-value go down, then I can give you another example - with the same distributions - in which the perceived-value goes *up*.

+2. **However there is a common principle underlying comparison effects.** The principle is that .

+**Common principle:** a given quantity comes to seem more valuable when the distribution changes to .

+---

-1. There is no single law which unites the diverse relative-thinking effects.
-There are multiple overlapping effects, and each of these papers is only able to give the impression of unifying all the effects by selective use of the evidence or inconsistent interpretation of the theory.
+1. **None of these laws is hardwired.** It's easy to find examples where relative-value effects go in the opposite direction predicted by each of the above laws.
+The papers above are only able to give the impression of unifying all the observed effects by selective use of the evidence, selective use of predictions, or inconsistent interpretation of the laws.

-2. Each of the laws proposed can be identified with a rational inference from the situation.
-However the identification only works in a certain subset of cases, and indeed when we step outside that subset, the law stops working, and instead behaviour is governed by the rational inferece.
+2. However **each of these laws has intuitive appeal because it fits a rational inference in certain situations.** This  identification only works in a subset of cases, and in each case, when we step outside that subset, the law stops working, and instead behaviour is governed by the inferece.
 Thus these laws are given at the wrong level.

-3. Are there just a lot of different overlapping effects?
-No - there is a common pattern: each pattern is *locally* rational, i.e. it's a good pattern of inference in that particular context.
-We can tell by playing with the thought experiments, to see how they vary.
+3. Despite this, **relative-value effects are not entirely rational inferences.** We know that because many of the effects still work even when people are aware that there is no ground for the inference -- e.g. when the choice set is generated randomly.
+Thus the inferences must be being performed *pre-consciously*.

+> The church looked bigger because I was expecting it to be big

+> The church seemed smaller because I was expecting it to be big

 **A few other points that I'll leave for later:**